-The brainchild of Dean Hachamovitch, former corporate vice-president of Microsoft, autocorrect was patented in the 90’s and first introduced to Microsoft 6.0.
+Autocorrect, the brainchild of Dean Hachamovitch, former corporate vice-president of Microsoft, was patented in the 90’s and first introduced to Microsoft 6.0.
 Made up of the prefix ‘auto’ borrowed directly from the Greek word meaning ‘self’, the compound word is a remarkably transparent term, carrying an expectation for mechanical precision.
-In a world saturated with the ‘need for speed’, we are all the more delighted when it inevitably ‘ducks’ up, receiving the same enjoyment as we do from watching the slapstick demise of a stiff upper-lipped butler or surly great-uncle on television.
+In a world saturated with an insatiable need for speed, we are all the more delighted when it inevitably ‘ducks’ up.
 Yet although autocorrect has been hailed as a preserver of the comma, it has not been met without some disapproval.
 In 2012, a survey carried out by Mencap, a charitie for people with learning disabilities, discovered that two-thirds of the British population could not identify the correct spelling of the words ‘separate’, ‘definitely’ or ‘necessary’ without the assistance of spellcheck software.
 Whilst such ‘technological-handwringing’ is an inevitable consequence of our increasingly digital-dependent lifestyle, propelling questions of over-reliance on smartphones, laptops and the google search-engine, the real debate lies behind our understanding of what the word ‘correct’ truly entails.

-When we think of the concept of correction, we often associate it automatically with either factual, objective accuracy or political correctness.
-Autocorrect aims to fulfil both roles in its software, but in 2015, a peculiar glitch in the iOS 9.2 update for Apple pointed to an unavoidable hiccup in the system.
+The concept of correction is often automatically associated with either factual, objective accuracy or political correctness.
+Autocorrect aims to fulfill both roles in its software, but in 2015, a peculiar glitch in the iOS 9.2 update for Apple pointed to an unavoidable hiccup in the system.
 When users went to type in the word ‘lardass’, ‘Kardashian’ was the immediate suggestion.
 Dismissed by most as a rather unsubtle gag at the most discussed derriere of the decade, this prank nevertheless made evident that the system was certainly not fool-proof against potentially offensive bias.
 In an ironic twist, Apple had made users aware of its own susceptibility, whilst also capitalising upon popular opinion.
 It was no longer enough to be factually correct, but more importantly, it had to be relevant.
 The Kardashians were not the only ones to fall prey to Apple’s sly joke – typing in ‘Trump’ would bring up an even more flagrant correction: ‘orange-faced bigot’.
 Autocorrect, it would seem, could also have an opinion.